vinaychilukuri/vinaychilukuri.github.io/_cases/2 - sadhguru-app.md

 permalink: /case/sadhguru-app
 ---

-Isha Foundation, founded by Sadhguru, is a non-profit that concerns human wellbeing and spiritual development through Yoga.
+Isha Foundation, founded by [Sadhguru](http://isha.sadhguru.org){:target="_blank"}, is a non-profit that concerns human wellbeing and spiritual development through Yoga.
 It's offerings were scattered across 42 websites!
 As a result, the experience was totally fragmented with a fundamental problem -- the key information was not at all discoverable.

 Team ISHA wanted to build a mobile experience to bring the key offerings of ISHA under one umbrella.
 A larger website consolidation project was part of the plan, at a later stage.